-Upon acceptance in EPSY, all graduate students are assigned a temporary faculty advisor.
+Upon acceptance into the department of Educational Psychology, all graduate students are assigned a temporary faculty advisor.
 For campus-based students, the temporary advisor is a graduate faculty member in one of the emphasis areas.

 The role of the temporary faculty advisor is: